On intersective polynomials with non-solvable Galois group: Introduction

-It is easy to verify that if, for a given group $G$, there is an intersective polynomial with $k$ irreducible monic factors over $\zz$ and with Galois group $G$, then $G$ must be $k$-coverable.
+Let $f\in \zz[X]$ be a monic separable polynomial with $k$ irreducible factors.
+It is easy to verify that, if $f$ is intersective with Galois group $G$, then $G$ must be $k$-coverable.
 More precisely, let $f=f_1\cdots f_k$ be a complete factorization of the intersective polynomial $f$ over $\zz$.
-Let $E|\qq$ be the Galois closure of $f$, and let $p$ be a prime that does not ramify in $E$.
+Let $E|\qq$ be the splitting field of $f$, and let $p$ be a prime that does not ramify in $E$.
 Then the Galois group $G_p$ of the localization $E_p|\qq_p$ is cyclic and fixes one of the roots of some $f_i$, since by definition, $f$ has a root in $\qq_p$.
 This means that $G_p=:\langle \sigma\rangle$ is contained in a conjugate of the proper subgroup $U_i:=Gal(E|\qq(\alpha))$, for a root $\alpha$ of $f_i$.
 On the other hand, by the Chebotarev density theorem, elements of every conjugacy class of $G$ occur as generators of such a decomposition group $G_p$.
 Therefore $G$ is the union of the conjugates of all $U_i$ ($i=1,...,k$).

-This means that, on the other hand, a given Galois extension $E|\qq$ with a $k$-coverable Galois group $G$ will yield intersective polynomials with $k$ irreducible factors, provided that the decomposition groups at the {\it ramified} primes in $E$ behave appropriately.
+This means that, on the other hand, a given Galois extension $E|\qq$ with a $k$-coverable Galois group $G$ will yield intersective polynomials with $k$ irreducible factors, provided that the decomposition groups at the {\textit{ramified}} primes in $E$ behave appropriately.
 More precisely, Sonn shows the following in Proposition 1 of \cite{Sonn08}: \begin{prop} Let $K|\qq$ be a Galois extension with Galois group $G$.
-Then the following are equivalent: \begin{itemize} \item[i)] $K$ is the splitting field of a non-trivially intersective polynomial $f\in \zz[X]$ with exactly $k$ irreducible factors. \item[ii)] $G$ is $k$-coverable by subgroups $U_1,...,U_k$, the intersection of all conjugates $U_i^g$ (with $i=1,...,k$ and $g\in G$) is trivial, and every decomposition group $D_p$ in $K$ (for $p\in \mathbb{P}$) is contained in a conjugate of one of the $U_i$. \end{itemize} \end{prop}
+Then the following are equivalent: \begin{itemize} \item[i)] $K$ is the splitting field of a separable and non-trivially intersective polynomial $f\in \zz[X]$ with exactly $k$ irreducible factors. \item[ii)] $G$ is $k$-coverable by subgroups $U_1,...,U_k$, the intersection of all conjugates $U_i^g$ (with $i=1,...,k$ and $g\in G$) is trivial, and every decomposition group $D_p$ in $K$ (for $p\in \mathbb{P}$) is contained in a conjugate of one of the $U_i$. \end{itemize} \end{prop}

 Note that the condition of trivial intersection in ii) of Prop.\ \ref{sonn} is automatically satisfied if $G$ is simple, or if one of the $U_i$ is a point stabilizer in a faithful permutation action of $G$.
 As this will always be the case in our examples in the following sections, we therefore will not mention this condition there.